On this page:

 Visual amenity

-All offshore wind farms will be located in waters governed by the Australian Government.
+All offshore wind farms in Victoria will be in waters governed by the Australian Government.

 Fishing

-For example, there may be small, restricted areas around turbines and substations.
-There may also be larger restricted areas while approved construction takes place.
-The exact details of any restricted areas will be determined on a project-by-project basis, with developers required to demonstrate how they will share the area with other users.
-They will need to have a plan for gathering and responding to ongoing feedback throughout the life of the project.
+The exact details of any restricted areas will be decided on a project-by-project basis, with developers required to show how they will share the area with other users.
+They will need to consult with fishers and have a plan for gathering and responding to ongoing feedback throughout the life of the project.

 The Australian Government has released advice on Offshore renewables and interactions with fisheries.